Re/Place

 Re/Place – stories that are right up your street

-Re/Place is led by writers Sarah-Clare Conlon and David Gaffney, who specialise in commissioning new writing related to place, and staging live literature events.
+Re/Place is led by writers Nicholas Royle, Sarah-Clare Conlon, and David Gaffney, who specialise in commissioning new writing related to place, and staging live literature events.
 Re/Place projects also expand audience participation by offering other activities: place-themed workshops, panel discussions, Q&As, guided tours, creative writing competitions, sound installations, and other artistic interventions in the public realm.

 Re/Place has delivered creative projects in several towns and cities with dozens of respected and well-published writers and artists.
 The projects are enquiries into places, spaces, history and heritage, using psychogeography and urban exploration, and are rooted in communities and local culture.
 Recent projects have focussed on the town centre of Macclesfield (Macc Stories), obsolete technology (FaxFiction) and Manchester’s Victoria Baths (Weekend of Words).